The ins & outs of ecommerce payment processors

 You do your job of generating sales, and you trust your payment processor to do theirs.

-In this blog we’ll cover:
+In this blog we’ll cover the following questions:

-• How to choose the right providers to optimize your payment offerings, increase your approval rates, and reduce your costs.
+• How to choose the right providers to optimize your payment offerings, increase your approval rates, and reduce your costs?

-The Key Players
+Ecommerce Payment Processing- Key Players

 It takes about 2 seconds from the time a customer hits the "pay" button until they receive a "transaction approved" notification.
 During those 2 seconds, a lot is happening behind-the-scenes to ensure the cash successfully goes from your customer’s bank to your business bank account.